labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 $$A_{segment} = {\theta}R^2-R^2cos(\theta)sin(\theta) \\[0.5em]
 = R^2(\theta-cos(\theta)sin(\theta)) \tag{2}$$

 We're almost there.
-Now we need to put thetas in terms of delta and R. Solving for theta in Eqn.
+Now we need to put theta in terms of delta and R. Solving for theta in Eqn.
 1:

 $$\theta = cos^{-1}(\frac{R-\delta}{R})$$